raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

 Test your code.
-Can you make the character climb the pink ladders and get to the end of your level?
+Can you make the character climb the pink ladders and get to the end of the level?

 ![screenshot](images/dodge-test-character.png)